As the "

 Buckhorn Saloon & Museum is a little unearthly decorated place, with rustic collections of deer antlers, mounted animals and the bar.
 You will find here unique oddities (two-headed cow), wildlife from the different corners of the world, Texas maps made out of rattlesnake rattles and a astonishing assortment of Lone Star Beer paraphernalia.

-Address: 318 E Houston St, San Antonio
+318 E Houston St, San Antonio

 Phone: 1 210 247 4000